 What Are the Four Essential Groups In Dog Food?

-Increasingly, some commercial natural dog foods are including more ingredients from the same food groups that people serve on the family dinner table.
-These groups have not only meats and other proteins, but also grains for carbohydrates, healthy fats for omega fatty acids, and vegetables and fruits for fiber.
+Some commercial natural dog foods include more ingredients from the same food groups that people serve on the family dinner table.
+These groups have meats and other proteins and grains for carbohydrates, healthy fats for omega fatty acids, and vegetables and fruits for fiber.

 “It may not be exactly how humans look at nutrition in terms of the food pyramid, but the four essential food groups that I think can apply to dogs and cats are; proteins, carbohydrates, fats, and fibers,” says Dr. Amy Dicke.
 Dr. Dicke is a Dayton, Ohio-based veterinarian who has worked with teams of nutritionists and researchers.